chainflip-io/chainflip-eth-contracts/docs/KeyManager.md

    Check that enough time has passed for setAggKeyWithGovKey.
 Needs
-        to be done as a modifier so that it can happen before validSig
+        to be done as a modifier so that it can happen before updatedValidSig

-## `validSig(struct IShared.SigData sigData, bytes32 contractMsgHash, enum IShared.KeyID keyID)`
+## `updatedValidSig(struct IShared.SigData sigData, bytes32 contractMsgHash, enum IShared.KeyID keyID)`